CQCL/pytket-docs/manual/manual_compiler.rst

 This can give great benefits for :py:class`~pytket.Circuit` s where non-Clifford gates are sparse and there is hence a lot of redundancy in the Clifford change-of-basis sections.
 But if the :py:class`~pytket.Circuit` already has a very efficient usage of Clifford gates, this will be lost when converting to the abstract representation, and so the resynthesis is likely to give less efficient sequences.
 The large structural changes from abstraction and resynthesis can also make routing harder to perform as the interaction graph of the logical qubits can drastically change.
 The effectiveness of such optimisations depends on the situation, but can be transformative under the right circumstances.

 Some of these optimisation passes have optional parameters to customise the routine slightly.
-A good example is adapting the :py:class:`PauliSimp` pass to have a preference for different forms of ``OpType.CX`` decompositions.
+A good example is adapting the :py:class:`~pytket.passes.PauliSimp` pass to have a preference for different forms of ``OpType.CX`` decompositions.
 Setting the ``cx_config`` option to ``CXConfigType.Snake`` (default) will prefer chains of gates where the target of one becomes the control of the next, whereas ``CXConfigType.Star`` prefers using a single qubit as the control for many gates, and ``CXConfigType.Tree`` introduces entanglement in a balanced tree form.
 Each of these has its own benefits and drawbacks that could make it more effective for a particular routine, like ``CXConfigType.Snake`` giving circuits that are easier to route on linear nearest-neighbour architectures, ``CXConfigType.Star`` allowing any of the gates to commute through to cancel out with others at the start or end of the sequence, and ``CXConfigType.Tree`` giving optimal depth on a fully-connected device.

 .. jupyter-execute::